 Pipelines Provide Jobs that Support Communities

 Pipeline jobs are good-paying jobs with wages and benefits that will support a family.
-Building a major pipeline can create over 40,000 construction jobs paying over $2 billion in payroll.
+Building a major pipeline can create over 40,000 jobs paying over $2 billion in payroll.
 Jobs needed to build a pipeline aren’t just in construction, they create positions in manufacturing, professional services, finance & insurance, and healthcare.

 Pipelines Can Help Keep Gas Prices Stable